Skip to content

 June 15, 2025, 4:29 am | Read time: 2 minutes

-A quick glance at the recipe video or answering a message—reaching for your phone while cooking risks more than just dirty fingers.
+A quick glance at the recipe video, a fast reply to a message—reaching for your phone while cooking risks more than just dirty fingers.
 In the kitchen, the smartphone becomes an invisible germ spreader.
 What many overlook could have serious consequences.

 In many kitchens, the smartphone is a constant companion—even when handling raw meat.
-But this poses a significant risk of infection, warns the Consumer Center NRW: Pathogens such as salmonella or campylobacter can easily transfer from the meat to the device and then to food.
-Therefore, it’s better not to use the phone while cooking in the kitchen.
+But this poses a significant infection risk, warns the Consumer Advice Center NRW: Pathogens like salmonella or campylobacter can easily transfer from the meat to the device and then to food.
+Therefore, it’s better not to use the phone in the kitchen while cooking.

 Germs from Meat and Smartphone Use

-The smartphone has become indispensable in many kitchens: Whether following a cooking video or checking the next recipe step, reaching for the device often happens automatically.
+The smartphone is indispensable in many kitchens: Whether following a cooking video or checking the next recipe step, reaching for the device often happens automatically.
 However, it becomes particularly risky when handling raw meat at the same time.
-Chicken, in particular, is considered a common source of dangerous bacteria like salmonella or campylobacter, which can cause gastrointestinal illnesses.
+Chicken, in particular, is a common source of dangerous bacteria like salmonella or campylobacter, which can cause gastrointestinal illnesses.

 Also of interest: 8 Common Kitchen Hygiene Mistakes